Kwik'Pak communities

 St. Mary’s, AK

-With a population of 507, St. Mary's is located on the north bank of the Andreafsky River, 5 miles from its confluence with the Yukon River.
+St. Mary's, population 507, is located on the north bank of the Andreafsky River, five miles from its confluence with the Yukon River.
 It lies 450 air miles west-northwest of Anchorage.
-The City of St. Mary's encompasses the Yup'ik villages of St. Mary's and Andreafsky.
-A federally-recognized tribe is located in the community -- the Algaaciq Native Village; Yupiit of Andreafsky.
+The City of St. Mary's encompasses the Yup'ik villages of St. Mary's and Andreafsky.The Algaaciq Native Village, a federally-recognized tribe, is located in the community.
 Currently, 75 residents hold commercial fishing permits.
-There are two general stores and a regional post office.
+Two general stores and a regional post office serve the community.
 A 22-mile road links St. Mary's to Andreafsky, Pitka's Point, and Mountain Village.
 They are not maintained during winter months but are used by snowmachines.
 The Andreafsky River provides the only deep-water dock in the area.

 Pitka’s Point, AK